FWB CONTINUING EDUCATION CREDITS

 Please note, your state licensing board dictates whether self-study is an acceptable form of continuing education.
 Please refer to your state rules and regulations, and contact your licensing board to determine your continuing education requirements and check for reciprocal approval.

-The Foundations of Well-Being program generally costs $420, or 10 payments of $57.
+The Foundations of Well-Being program costs $370 (with the early-bird special discount), or 10 payments of $57.
 Being Well, Inc. charges an additional $50 for administering the 10.0 Continuing Education hours for each part (see below for more information on Parts).

 The Foundations of Well-Being is offered with a 30-day money-back guarantee.
 If for any reason you are not satisfied with the program, or unable to participate in it, please contact us and we will process a full refund.
 If you have surpassed the 30 days, pro-rated refunds are available up to one year from the time you registered.